The Hunt for the Best Organic Mattress

 I sleep really really hot, would a latex mattress work for me?

-In the bay a lot of homes, especially near the water, don’t have A/C. All we need is a fan most days, but sometimes it can be unbearable when it breaks 100.
+A lot of homes in the Bay, especially near the water, don’t have A/C. All we need is a fan most days, but sometimes it can be unbearable when it breaks 100.

 Justin has very thick blood and was very prone to sweating when it gets hot.
 Since switching to linen sheets and an organic mattress, I am happy to report NO NIGHT SWEATING.
 NONE.
 Not even on the hottest nights.